nginxinc/nginx-gateway-fabric/docs/developer/quickstart.md

 ## Run the Helm Linter

-If you have made changes to the Helm Chart, run the following make command from the project's root directory to lint the Helm Chart code:
+Run the following make command from the project's root directory to lint the Helm Chart code:

 ```shell
 make lint-helm